Opinion | The worst-governed state now turns to indoctrination

 Fortunately, a member of the state legislature’s joint committee, Rep. Steve Reick (R), is resisting CRTL.
 He notes that it will further burden teachers with mandates, and diminish teachers’ autonomy and hence job satisfaction, during the state’s teacher shortage: At the beginning of the 2020-2021 school year, Illinois schools were short 2,000 teachers.
 Already mandated teaching subjects include Black history, women’s history, the “history, roles, and contributions of the LGBT community,” anti-bias and anti-bullying, “disability history and awareness,” “social and emotional learning,” “violence prevention and conflict resolution,” and “contributions of a number of defined ethnic groups made to Illinois and the U.S.” Literature, science, writing, arithmetic?
 Presumably, if there is any spare time.

-Chicago’s public schools are already implementing the curriculum of The 1619 Project, the malevolently conceived and incompetently executed New York Times lens for seeing U.S. history as all about racism.
+Chicago’s public schools are already implementing the curriculum of the 1619 Project, the malevolently conceived and incompetently executed New York Times lens for seeing U.S. history as all about racism.
 After the project won a Pulitzer Prize with the splashy contention that the nation’s true founding was the arrival of enslaved people in Virginia 402 years ago, the Times revised its demonstrably absurd contention that protecting slavery was a “primary reason” for the American Revolution.
 Instead, the Times said “some” colonists rebelled to defend slavery, and termed this a “small” revision.

-Last Monday, the state board of education suddenly flinched.
+Regarding CRTL, the state board of education has flinched.
 Sort of.
-It made a cosmetic change in the CRTL, substituting “inclusive” for “progressive.”
+It has made a cosmetic change in the CRTL, substituting “inclusive” for “progressive.”
 So, if the joint legislative committee affirms CRTL, Illinois law will demand that teachers adhere to “viewpoints and perspectives” that are “inclusive” rather than “progressive.”
-This last-minute semantic sleight-of-hand reflects the board’s belief that people are too dimwitted to recognize a distinction without a difference: “Inclusive” is obviously a synonym for “progressive,” given the high-octane progressivism that saturates CRTL.
+This semantic sleight-of-hand reflects the board’s belief that people are too dimwitted to recognize a distinction without a difference: “Inclusive” is obviously a synonym for “progressive,” given the high-octane progressivism that saturates CRTL.

 CRTL would require teachers to (the following jargon salad is standard progressive patois) “assess how their biases . . . affect . . . how they access tools to mitigate their own behavior (racism, sexism, homophobia, unearned privilege, Eurocentrism, etc.)” Stanley Kurtz of Washington’s Ethics and Public Policy Center notes that CRTL promises that its ideology will infuse the licensing and certification processes for aspiring teachers.
 This will be a coercive incentive to adhere to the progressive catechism, including the principle that systemic oppression and racism can always be detected in nonprogressive policies.